 Truck driving is an essential service and an in-demand career.
 Explore truck driver careers today with the help of Duncan and Son Lines, Inc. Find out how you can move ahead in your career and enjoy excellent driver benefits in Phoenix, AZ, and the surrounding areas.
 You don’t have to be gone from home weeks on end or drive outdated trucks to earn a living, but choose a career path that offers paid vacation, plenty of nights home, and a great price per mile.

 The most common careers in the trucking industry are drivers.
 Some drivers choose to own and operate their own trucks, but these professionals must take on a significant number of roles in one.
 As an owner-operator, you’ll need to maintain your own truck, market your services, and negotiate pay rates with customers.
-You may not have the stability you need for consistent work day in and day out.
+You may not have the stability you need for a consistent work day in and day out.

 Another popular career option is a dedicated driver.
 As a dedicated driver with Duncan and Son Lines, Inc., you’ll simply show up to work and enjoy dedicated runs.
 Consistent work, competitive benefits, and plenty of home time allow you to focus on what you do best.

 Explore the factors that go into a great trucking career.
 Dedicated drivers operate many truck types and haul a range of cargo.
 Route options and the specific company you drive for can also affect your career.

 Truck drivers with a CDL can operate a vast range of trucks and cargo types.
 Some cargo types require special endorsements on your license, while any licensed driver can haul others.
 Here are some common types of cargo that you may need to haul in your career:

 - Multiple trailers

 - Hazardous materials